clarkmains/clarkmains-site/src/pages/blog/blog-replatform-astro.md

 Giscus embeds a comments section in your page where visitors (that have a GitHub account) can submit feedback, questions and such.
 These interactions are stored in a GitHub Discussion in a public GitHub repository of your choice.

-I was initially hesitant to use Giscus due to the requirement for a GitHub Account.
+I was initially hesitant to use Giscus due to the requirement for a GitHub Account..

 After mulling it over though my conclusion was - in this community, who _doesn't_ have a GitHub account?
 Also, I am already directing people to GitHub for my example code, so.. may as well go all in!

 If you want to see how it looks, well - scroll down to the comments section 😄